elephantrobotics/myCobot320-docs/5-BasicApplication/5.2-ApplicationUse/mystudio/320pi/1-myStudio_download_driverinstalled.md

 download link:

+> In the myCobot320 system, you should download: Linux system version

 **1. [GitHub](https://github.com/elephantrobotics/myStudio)**

 * After entering the download address, click on `myStudio` on the right and select the corresponding version to download.